pradeephubgit/questdb.io/docs/guides/importing-data.md

 ```

 If a timestamp column (`ts`) in this CSV file has a custom or non-standard
-timestamp format, this may be included with the call as follows:
+timestamp format, this may be included with the call, as follows:

 ```bash
 curl -F schema='[